krishnan-mani/ltsp/HOW-TO.md

 Organization
 ====

-- doc: contains descriptive documentation
-- environments: contains CloudFormation templates, example parameter lists, and description of how multiple stacks are organised and should be used together
+- [environments](environments): contains CloudFormation templates, example parameter lists, and description of how multiple stacks are organised and should be used together
-- downloads: contains the software binaries for JMeter
+- [downloads](downloads): contains the software binaries for JMeter
-- test-plans: contains the JMeter test plan (.jmx) and test run properties file
+- [test-plans](test-plans): contains the JMeter test plan (.jmx) and test run properties file
-- utility: contains scripts to perform some utility tasks
+- [utility](utility): contains scripts to perform some utility tasks
-- buildspec.yml: a build specification file for use with CodeBuild
+- [buildspec.yml](buildspec.yml): a build specification file for use with CodeBuild

 Setup and run tests
 ====